These are noises I assembled long ago. Planning some new things now; check back in a year or two!

 ‘Ice-Nine’

-I bought an EMX-1 SD some years ago after seeing mryat and denkitribe's incredible work on YouTube.
+I bought an EMX-1 after seeing mryat and denkitribe's incredible work on YouTube.
 This is my second track.
 The sound is straight out of the EMX-1:

 Here you can watch it being 'performed'.
 YouTube's encoder made the bass drum sound like a Lacrosse ball bouncing inside a dryer, but I guess it still works.
 The song is about two minutes too long, but that's hindsight for you: